xiaotsay2015/target_jump/README.md

 # target_jump
- Data from paper on: Interactions between sensory prediction error and task error during implicit motor learning
+Data and Code to reproduce figures from: Interactions between sensory prediction error and task error during implicit motor learning.

+Email JT (Jonathan Tsay) at xiaotsay2015@berkeley.edu for any questions anytime.